nextcloud/documentation/developer_manual/design/layoutcomponents.rst

 * a 3 dot action menu (seen in Mail)
 * a counter (seen in Contacts and Mail)

 A sublevel of navigation is possible, but can lead to entries being hard to discover.
-It is only advised if there is actually a hierarchy like for folders in Mail or News. `Link to navigation entries Vue component <https://nextcloud-vue-components.netlify.app/#/Components/App%20containers/AppNavigation?id=appnavigationitem>`_.
+It is only advised if there is actually a hierarchy like for folders in Mail or News.

+`Navigation entries Vue component <https://nextcloud-vue-components.netlify.app/#/Components/App%20containers/AppNavigation?id=appnavigationitem>`_.

 New item element
 ^^^^^^^^^^^^^^^^